First Year Experience Seminars

 - Improve your understanding of academic planning, program requirements, and student code of conduct at UAF.

-- Tuition and all fees are paid for Freshman Year Seminars.
+- Tuition and all fees are paid for First Year Experience (FYE) seminars.

 - Students who enroll but do not complete the course will be charged $45.